kssubhodh/Car-Rentals/README.md

 1. Run the Mysql server and create a local instance and connect it.
 2. Create a database name rentacar_db.
+3. Make sure to change your mysql username and password in application.properties file

 ## Accessing the Application